Jericho Road

 Jericho Road is a Latter-day Saint boy band that sings religious music.
 The band's members are Abe Mills (from St. Louis, Missouri), Dave Kimball (Sandy, Utah), Justin Smith (Parma, Idaho), and Bret Bryce (Knoxville, Tennessee).

 Biography

 The band members met at Brigham Young University while performing in the group The Young Ambassadors, and developed close friendships performing together.
 After expressing strong desires to use their performing talents in a way that would be both entertaining and inspiring, they decided to form a new group, Jericho Road.

 When Abe Mills, Bret Bryce, Dave Kimball, and Justin Smith stepped onto the music scene as Jericho Road in August 2001, they were met with immediate success.
 Their self-titled debut release broke all sales records for their label Shadow Mountain, selling over 10,000 copies in its first week.
 Nearly 150,000 copies later, the band continues to share their music and conviction with fans of all faiths throughout the world.

-Jericho Road has been fortunate to team up with many award-winning songwriters and musicians.
+Jericho Road has teamed up with many award-winning songwriters and musicians.
 These include Christian artists Steve Siler, Lowell Alexander, and Scott Krippayne.